xpander-ai/xpander-sdk/API.md

 public resetSessions(): void
 ```

+Resets all active prompt group sessions.

 ##### `startPgSession` <a name="startPgSession" id="xpander-sdk.PromptGroupSessionsList.startPgSession"></a>

 ```typescript
 public startPgSession(tool: IToolCall): string
 ```

+Starts a new session for a specified tool call, associating it with a prompt group.

+If the prompt group or graph cannot be matched, an error is thrown.

 ###### `tool`<sup>Required</sup> <a name="tool" id="xpander-sdk.PromptGroupSessionsList.startPgSession.parameter.tool"></a>

 - *Type:* <a href="#xpander-sdk.IToolCall">IToolCall</a>

+The tool call used to start the prompt group session.

 ---